mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

-Zhodani traders make planetfall on Thanber more often than might be expected with the jump-3 from Querion and the Imperium is of the opinion that many of these ‘traders’ are at least subsidised by the Consulate, if not full agents.
+Zhodani traders make planetfall on Thanber more often than might be expected with the jump-3 from Querion and the Imperium is of the opinion that many of these ‘traders’ are at least subsidized by the Consulate, if not full agents.
 Zhodani influence on the world has been most noticed in the increasingly tolerant attitude of Thanbers towards psionic powers.
 It is rumored that Thanber University is the site